WUVT-FM: Early years

 WUVT, in one form or another, has been located on the campus of Virginia Tech since its founding.
 It began as an experimental AM radio station in March 1948.
 That makes it one of the longest running non-commercial radio stations in Virginia.
 It originally began operations when a student built an AM transmitter in his dorm room.
 WUVT-FM signed on the air as an FM station on September 23, 1969.
 Today, like other student media organizations on campus, WUVT is a division of The Educational Media Company at Virginia Tech.

 WUVT is known for its eclectic programming, covering a wide swath of past and present music styles.
 DJs are typically students and former students, who select content based upon their personal preferences.
 WUVT serves the community by offering music rarely heard on commercial radio stations.

 Transmitter upgrade

 Its transmitter is located on nearby Price Mountain, between Blacksburg and Radford, at a site shared with WBRW, "The Bear".
 The station transmits its signal with a Harris Z5CD solid state transmitter donated by Clear Channel.

-Former WUVT Chief Engineer Kevin Sterne was injured in the April 16, 2007 killing spree by a Virginia Tech student.
+Former WUVT Chief Engineer Kevin Sterne was injured in the April 16, 2007 Virginia Tech massacre.
 After hearing about Kevin’s strong passion for the radio station and WUVT's need to upgrade its aging transmitter, officials from Clear Channel and the Society of Broadcast Engineers assisted in returning WUVT to full power on April 28, 2007.
 Clear Channel donated a Harris Z5CD transmitter, transmitter building, and antenna sufficient to generate 10 KW.
 Orban, CBS Radio, and Electronics Research, Inc. (ERI) also offered equipment and technical assistance.